LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 **First Omnipod 5 Pod Only**

-When you deactivate a Pod, you can cancel out of the Pair Pod screen, scroll to the bottom and choose to switch [Pod Types](../loop-3/omnipod.md#switch-pod-types){: target="_blank" } and choose Omnipod 5.
+When you deactivate a Pod, you can cancel out of the Pair Pod screen, scroll to the bottom and choose to [Switch Pod Type](../loop-3/omnipod.md#switch-pod-type){: target="_blank" } and choose Omnipod 5.
 As soon as you confirm Omnipod 5 as your selection, you are automatically routed to a service that provides you with the certificate you need.
 You will see several progress screens finishing in this final screen.

 ![sucess screen after downloading an Omnipod 5 certificate](../loop-3/img/omnipod-5-setup-success.png){width="300"}